amendelson/usc-course-spring-2019/week9/README.md

 Yes?
 We're not going to use it right now, so close it if it worked.

-If not, we might switch over to the other version of miniconda.
+If not, we might switch over to the other version of miniconda. ([Or try this approach](https://www.firstpythonnotebook.org/virtualenv/index.html).)

 And oh, by the way, R, our programming language of choice, doesn't come pre-installed on Jupyter notebooks.
 This is the type of setup challenge that is common in coding.